 Cobalt oxides and sulphates are consumed in an array of battery precursors and cathodes, while cobalt fine powder is used as an additive in some battery applications.
 Batteries now comprise the main end-use for cobalt, accounting for 59% of demand in 2019, up from 41% in 2013.
-Furthermore, demand from the sector is expected to enjoy double-digit growth over the coming decade owing to the anticipated demand for cobalt in various cathode formulations, especially those used in EVs.

 Roskill’s Cobalt Chemical Refining Analysis is designed to provide miners, traders and other industry stakeholders with a detailed understanding of the costs involved in processing intermediate cobalt products through to refined chemicals (such as cobalt sulphate and tetroxide) and fine powder.

 - Service delivered via Excel, with workbooks available to download from Roskill Interactive.

 - Detailed production and cost analysis with forecasts to 2025

 - Access to the analysts for discussion around the service content and help with bespoke queries